Azure/OnBoardVMInsights/Policy/README.md

 ## Assign the Policy
 After you run [Add-VMInsightsPolicy.ps1](Add-VMInsightsPolicy.ps1) script, the following Initiave and Policies will be added.

-Enable VM Insights - Preview
+Enable Azure Monitor for VMs - Preview
 - Deploy Log Analytics Agent for Windows VMs - Preview
 - Deploy Log Analytics Agent for Linux VMs - Preview
 - Deploy Dependency Agent for Windows VMs - Preview